-Under the Division of Financial Services, Supply Chain Management is driven to provide Hennepin County Medical Center's patients, families, and staff with quality products that are safe and cost-effective.
-We are committed to creating a network of organizations by designing and managing a seamless, value-added supply chain through collaboration with our suppliers, customers, and the community.
+Supply Chain Management provides quality products that are safe and cost-effective to Hennepin Healthcare's patients, families, and staff.
+We are committed to designing and managing a seamless, value-added supply chain by collaborating with our suppliers, customers, and the community.

 Medical Device Excise Tax

-The Purchasing Department is a centralized business unit responsible for procuring all products and services for Hennepin County Medical Center and its affiliates.
-Purchasing manages all relationships with vendors and suppliers and is responsible for enforcing and communicating all rules defining how to conduct business with Hennepin County Medical Center to vendors.
+The Purchasing Department provides all products and services for Hennepin Healthcare and its affiliates.
+Purchasing manages all relationships with vendors and suppliers and defines rules in how to conduct business with Hennepin Healthcare and vendors.